Suleimān’s Psalm

 The unvoiced lyrics in Bach’s Arioso, played on the cello by Jonas Starker on the cello, were the seeds for Suleimān’s Psalm.
 As such, music frames the manuscript and the cello is an important character.
 Since music is the primary organizing principle, rhythms erupt in the rhyme, the slang, and the cadence that mark urban life in one of Philadelphia’s African-American communities.

-The characters play out life on Greene Street, a street where I once lived before moving to Indiana to teach at Indiana University in Bloomington.
-The primary thematic thrust centers on the dichotomous play of ignorance and wisdom embedded in the contradictions that frame culture and ethics.
-The language is urban and raw, but the use of such language has the power to either liberate or condemn, and its use in this manuscript hopefully directs the reader to consider that judgments about the text, as well as the actions performed by the characters, only reflect the contrivances of their minds and thoughts.
+Suleimān’s Psalm’s primary thematic thrust centers on the dichotomous play of ignorance and wisdom embedded in the contradictions that frame culture and ethics.
+Unlike the first book in the New Harmony series, the language in Suleimān’s Psalm is urban and raw.
+The use of such language has either the power to liberate or condemn, and its usage directs the reader to consider that the judgments they make about the text, as well as the actions performed by the characters, only reflect the contrivances of their minds and thoughts.